faisalfs10x/faisalfs10x.github.io/_posts/VAPT/2021-05-10-linux-persistence.md

 -   ***/etc/hosts.deny***

 These files are used to determine whether or not a client may connect to a network service on a remote host.
-As for PoC, if someone connect to any port on target machine such as SSH, reverse shell will be spawned to adversary server.
+As for PoC, if someone connects to any port on the target machine such as SSH, a reverse shell will be spawned to the adversary server.

 	$ Command: